brian7homas/time-tracking-dashboard/README.md

   }
 ```

-Graphql became helpful when I was able to figure out that it does not source json files by default.
-I included the ```gatsby-source-filesystem``` but was missing the ```gatsby-transformer-json``` plugin.
-Once that was included I was able to query Graphql.
+Graphql became helpful when trying to access the json data.
+I  figured out that Graphql does not source json files by default.
+You have to include the ```gatsby-source-filesystem``` and the ```gatsby-transformer-json``` plugin.
+Once I installed both plugins I was able to query Graphql for json data.

 ```
 const data  = useStaticQuery(